anand-radha-krishnan/trips-to-go/README.md

 express-mongo-sanitize - to sanitize the incoming request body to avoid queries to DB xss-clean - to sanitize the incoming html code in request body hpp - http parameter pollution, to clear the query string in req url, avoiding duplicates

+Additional tools:
+Mailtrap - for recieving mails from node application